shanmbic/p2pshare/README.rst

 ------------
 You can install p2pshare in following 2 ways:

-- 1. pip install p2pshare
+- From PyPi - pip install p2pshare
-- 2. Download the tar ball , extract it and run setup.py
+- Download the tar ball , extract it and run setup.py

 -----
 Usage